Introduction

 • FOSS (GPL-3.0-or-later, hit me up if you need another FOSS licence)

-• Decentralized (Once you get a single address to a node in the swarm, it is 100% decentralized).
+• Decentralized (Once you get a single address to the node in the swarm, it is 100% decentralized).

 • Takedown robust (if the data is shared from many countries it will make it hard to take down)

-• Modify shared data or your address without the need to re-distribute links.
+• Possible to modify your shared data or your computer address (IP:PORT) without the need to re-distribute the link.

 • Accessible to anyone who can spare some disk space and some bandwith.